dfujim/bdata/README.md

 * Provide an intuitive means of interfacing with [MUD] files in [Python].
 * Fetch missing local data from the [archive].
-* Support analyses by providing common data manipulations, such as calculting asymmetries or combining scans.
+* Support analyses by providing common data manipulations, such as calculating asymmetries or combining scans.

 ## [Contents](https://github.com/dfujim/bdata/wiki)